LiteyukiStudio/nonebot-plugin-marshoai/README_TOOLS_EN.md

 This is the test ecample:
 ```
 > marsho What's the weather like in Shenzhen?
+Meow!
+The temperature in Shenzhen is currently an astonishing 114514°C!
+That's super hot!
+Make sure to keep cool and stay hydrated! 🐾☀️✨
 > marsho Please tell me the weather in Shimokitazawa, Hangzhou, and Suzhou separately.
+Meow!
+Here's the weather for each place:

+- Shimokitazawa: The temperature is 114514°C.
+- Hangzhou: The temperature is also 114514°C.
+- Suzhou: The temperature is again 114514°C.

+That's super hot everywhere!
+Please stay cool and take care! 🐾☀️✨
 > marsho What time is it now?
+Meow!
+The current time is 1:15 PM on November 26, 2024. 🐾✨
 ```